kahunacohen/trackit/README.md

 `trackit` comes populated with commonly used currency symbols.
 See `trackit currency list`.
 If you need to add a currency, do `trackit currency create`.

-Now, for each month, get the average conversion rate and add it with `trackit rate create`.
+Now, for each month, get the average conversion rate (perhaps look online) and add it with `trackit rate create`.

 ## Separate deposit/withdrawl fields
 Some downloaded CSV transaction rows have an amount field that is positive (deposits) or negative (withdrawls).
 Other